 We put the fencing around the semi-circle and left a little gap for getting in and out.
 She told me “you forgot the gate Mummy.”
 Mud overalls on and straight into the patch to dig and make “mud castles” using the bucket and new trowel!

-And some mud cup-cakes of course.
-We are very 2011 daaaarling.
+And some mud cup-cakes of course!

 We also planted some lavender and lemon thyme to add a sensory section to the garden.
 Later we will move some mint over from the main garden too as well as a rosemary bush to fill the air with a lovely range of fragrances.

-Some mini-tools for digging in the mud and her trusty watering can.
+We added some mini-tools for digging in the mud and her trusty watering can.

 Yes, she wore her wellies and a tutu.
 We just went with it 🙂